Guide

 Why people add "links" or "yupoo" to the search

-In both cases the real problem is usually the same: too much ambiguity too early in the session.
+In both cases the real problem is usually the same: too many unclear options too early.

 What a links search is really asking for